shadowsocks/shadowsocks-hub-api/README.md

 ## Authentication

 All the APIs except for the `login` API require an Authorization header.
 The header pattern is: `Authorization: Bearer <token>`.
-The token can be obtained from the `login` API.
+The token can be obtained from the `login` or `refresh token` API.
+The authentication is compatiable with [OAuth 2](https://oauth.net/2/).
+There are 3 APIs relating to authentication: `login`, `refresh token`, and `invalidate refresh token`.

-A token expires in 24 hours.
-A new token is needed once the old one expires.
-Tokens can be re-used in multiple requests before expiration.
+Access token expires in 15 minutes while refresh token exipires in 1 week.
+Both `login` and `refresh token` APIs will produce a pair of new access token and refresh token.
+The difference is that `login` API requires `username` and `password` while `refresh token` API requires a valid refresh token to be provided in the `Authorization Bearer` header.

+The `invalidate refresh token` API can be used to invalidate all previously obtained refresh tokens.

 ## Rate limit